Lists

 Viewing the Lists Library

 Your MX Deposit account is pre-loaded with multiple lists called MX Lists.
-These are a useful starting point for setting up your account and are indicated in your lists collection by an orange flag.
+These are a useful starting point for setting up your account and are indicated in your lists collection by an MX prefix:

 Creating a List

-To create a list in MX Deposit, click on the New list button:
+To create a list in MX Deposit, click on the New button:

 Name your list and choose what category you want it to be in.
 Add a description; as your collection of lists grows, the description can help you know at a quick glance what this list is for.